How to get a dental assisting job in a new state

 After you’ve done your homework, it’s time to start the job search!

-These days, there are a variety of online job sites that will allow you to look for new positions using your computer or even your smartphone.
+There are a variety of online job sites that will allow you to look for new positions.
 LinkedIn, CareerBuilder, Monster, and Indeed are just a few examples.
-Through these websites, you can customize your search and look for your ideal role in your location.
-You can even upload your resume for recruiters to find.
+Through these websites, you can customize your search and look for your ideal role in your location, as well as upload your resume for recruiters to find.
+DANB also has a job board specifically for dental assisting roles.

-Some dental assistants also have reported success with finding a job via word of mouth.
-If you’re looking for an open dental assisting position, talk with those in your social and professional networks to find out whether they know of any leads on a new role.
+Some dental assistants also have success finding a job via word of mouth.
+Talk with those in your social and professional networks to find out whether they know of any leads in your new state.
+You can also ask your previous employer to write a letter of recommendation on your behalf.